-Aramark, our food service vendor, provides all students with the opportunity to purchase a meal plan.
-Click here for commuter meal plan options.
+Aladdin, our food service vendor, provides all students with the opportunity to purchase a meal plan.
 Visit the cash register in the dining hall to sign up for your meal plan.

 There are also vending machines available in the Mary Dooley College Center, the Maguire Center, and Berchmans Hall.